Want to become a mason? Why masonry? Think opportunity. There’s a major shortage of masons nationwide.

 The biggest constant is the sense of satisfaction you get from being a mason, he said.
 The reward.

 “I can drive around southwestern Wisconsin within two hours of my home, and I can point to building after building that I helped build.
 My kids say, ‘Yeah, Dad, we know.
 Every time we drive past that building, you say you built it!’” said Kevin.
 “I can’t help myself.
-I love masonry!”
+I love masonry!
+When the college takes summer break off, I’m out in the field working as a bricklayer.
+I like the extra money, and staying current in the trade is very valuable for my students.
+I can see the new products and trends.”

 What training is required to become a mason?